 Best time to visit Napa

 While winter brings the yellow mustard blooms and fall the kaleidoscopic of fall color in the vineyards, Napa is a year-round destination with Mediterranean weather comprising of sunny days and cooler temperature in the evening.
 Doesn’t that sound perfect for some rest and relaxation?
-I’m a little partial to yellow, so December to March when mustards are blooming is my favorite time to visit Napa, the occasional clouds just add to the romance of the place.
+I’m a little partial to yellow, so December to March (sometimes till mid-April) when mustards are blooming is my favorite time to visit Napa.
+The occasional clouds just add to the romance of the place.
 The beautiful yellow colors make a rich contrast to the vines that stand alone.
 The mustard turned into the soil provides rich compost for the coming of the new year.
-The mustard season lasts to the end of March and in my opinion one of wine country’s greatest shows.
+The mustard season, in my opinion, one of the wine country’s greatest shows.

-Here are a few fun kid friendly things to do in Napa – we were they for just a couple of days and hit only the highlights but we have planned return trips already to check a few more off the wishlist.
+Here are a few fun things to do in Napa with kids – we were they for just a couple of days and hit only the highlights but we have planned return trips already to check a few more off the wishlist.

 Up Up and Away on a Hot air Balloon

 In the quiet of the morning, balloons lift off into the sky and provide a breathtaking view of the Valley.
 You can see the world-famous wine country of Napa Valley from the air on a sunrise hot air balloon ride.
 Start the day off right with coffee and pastries and then climb into a comfortable basket and take to the skies as day breaks across the valley.
 Enjoy a bird’s-eye perspective of Napa’s rolling hills, expansive vineyards and elegant estates during a 1-hour flight.
 Once back on solid ground, indulge in a hot breakfast buffet with sparkling wine.
 This is one of the best experiences when visiting Napa.

 Take the Wine Train